aarongsellin/pyShaker/README.md

 # pyShaker
-An easy to use library for encrypting, decrypting and signing data.
-It can also be used to establish an RSA/AES handshake.
+pyShaker is an easy to use library that does all encrypting and handshaking related matters for you.
+It all comes knit together in a neat package with easy to understand and self explanatory features.

 ## Installing
 Download with ![git](https://git-scm.com/).